Orange Sector

-Orange Sector is a German EBM band from Hannover, Germany formed in 1992.
+Orange Sector is a German EBM band from Hannover, Germany, formed in 1992.
 The band had an initial run with Zoth Ommog Records in the 1990s before taking a hiatus in 1998.
 In 2004, the band reformed and signed with Infacted Recordings.

 History

 Formation & Zoth Ommog, 1992–1998

 Martin Bodewell and Lars Felker met in 1992 at an underground club named "Index" in Hannover, Germany.
 The pair discovered that they had similar tastes in music and decided to work together in their musical efforts.
 Influenced by fellow German acts DAF and Extrabreit, as well as EBM stalwarts Nitzer Ebb, the pair produced a demo tape as Orange Sector — entitled The War Comes Home — and sent it to the German electronic music label Zoth Ommog.
-Zoth Ommog label head, Andreas Tomalla (aka Talla 2XLC), liked the demo and offered a record deal to Bodewell and Felker.
+Zoth Ommog label head Andreas Tomalla, also known as Talla 2XLC, liked the demo and offered a record deal to Bodewell and Felker.

 Over the next two years, the band released two albums on Zoth Ommog: Faith in 1993 and Flashback in 1994.
 Both were produced by André Schmechta (aka Sevren Ni-Arb) of X Marks the Pedwalk in his T.G.I.F.
 Studio, which was a production nexus for many EBM bands in the early 1990s.
 The band rounded out 1994 with the release of "Kids in America," an EP that included a cover of Kim Wilde's track of the same name and a cover of the KISS track "I Was Made for Lovin' You."

 By 1997, Felker left the band to attend to personal and professional affairs, leaving Bodewell to continue the project alone.
-Orange Sector released several more albums as a solo venture of Bodewell's: Love It! which was released by Synthetic Symfony, and Scars of Love and Masquerade which were released on Zoth Ommog.
-The style of these albums differed from the initial, EBM heavy output during Felker's involvement and turned away some fans of the earlier work.
+Orange Sector released several more albums as a solo venture of Bodewell's: Love It!, which was released on Synthetic Symfony, and Scars of Love and Masquerade, which were released on Zoth Ommog.
+The style of these albums differed from the initial EBM-heavy output during Felker's involvement and turned away some fans of the earlier work.
 By the end of the nineties, Bodewell ceased activities as Orange Sector.